derrysmith/dsmith/readme.md

 # dsmith

-> The official website for the [Derry Smith Athletic Scholarship][1]
+> The official website for the [Derry Dean Smith Memorial Athletic Scholarship][1]

 ## Donate

 Donations can be made to the [Santa Monica Education Foundation][2].
-In the form, please specify you would like your donation to go towards the **Derry Smith Athletic Scholarship**
+In the form, please specify you would like your donation to go towards the **Derry Dean Smith Memorial Athletic Scholarship**

 ## Local Development